ManuelLR/Notmail_Bot/README.md

-# Tmail-bot
+# Notmail Bot
-Telegram bot that acts as an email client
+> Telegram bot that acts as an email client.

+# Usage Preview
+_Work in progress_

-# Use
+# Features

+- Auto check email account and notify news.
+- Friendly interface.
+- Multiple email accounts.
+- Compatible with IMAP protocol.
+(More in the future).
+- Read email on Telegram, mark as read/unread, archive/delete and much more.

+# How to use Notmail
 You can use it like a regular program or run inside a docker container (recomended).
 But first we need to know some data.

 ## Bot variables